bg4407/AMAZON-MARKETPLACE-E-COMMERCE-PLATFORM-/docs/DesignDoc.md

 > _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._

 ## Testing
-> _This section will provide information about the testing performed and the results of the testing._

 ### Acceptance Testing
 - **29** user stories in total, covering: